Megan Cope

 Megan Cope (born 1982) is an Australian Aboriginal artist from the Quandamooka people of Stradbroke Island/Minjerribah.
 She is known for her sculptural installations, video art and paintings, in which she explores themes such as identity and colonialism.
-Cope is a member of the contemporary Indigenous art collective ProppaNOW in Brisbane, but lives and works in Melbourne.
+Cope is a member of the contemporary Indigenous art collective ProppaNOW in Brisbane.

 Early life and education

 Cope was born in Brisbane in 1982, of Quandamooka heritage.
 She earned a Bachelor of Visual Arts (Visual Communication), at Deakin University in Victoria in 2006.

 Career

 Cope has managed and curated many artist-run projects and events, including tinygold and the BARI (Brisbane Artist Run Initiative) Festival.
 Cope is also a member of the Brisbane-based contemporary Indigenous art collective ProppaNOW.

 Cope creates video, installation, sculptures, and paintings which challenge notions of Aboriginality, and her work examines the Australian narrative and our sense of time and ownership in a settler colonial state.
 A main focus of Cope's artwork is to shed light on colonialism and the myths and facts that come along with it.

 Her work has been exhibited in the National Gallery of Australia, the Art Gallery of Western Australia, the Melbourne Museum, as well as many other public and private collections throughout Australia.

 In 2016–2017, Cope's work was exhibited along with that of Vincent Namatjira in the Tarnanthi Festival of Contemporary Aboriginal and Torres Strait Islander Art at the Art Gallery of South Australia.